NLIreland/puppet-fcrepo/DEVELOPERS.md

 5. [Install the module](#install-the-module)
 6. [Other useful commands](#other-useful-commands)

+Run the following commands from the top-level module directory (where `Modulefile` resides), unless otherwise specified.

 ##Set Up the Environment

 Prerequisites:  puppet, ruby, gem, and the bundler and rcov (for code coverage